 After being on your feet so far, you deserve to rest.
 But this will be a rest like the sultans.
 After the crowded bazaar, sightseeing, and maybe a hangover, the hammam is just what the doctor ordered.
 It exudes toxins from your body when you sweat in the bath and get rubbed.

 One of the most beautiful baths to visit in Sultanahmet is the Hagia Sophia bath, built by Hurrem Sultan.
-Isn’t it so tempting to bathe in a sultan’s bathroom?
+Isn’t it so tempting to bathe in a sultan’s bathroom in one of the Turkish bath in Istanbul?

 Visit this link for more information.